 Grammar, vocabulary, listening, reading, writing, speaking and pronunciation.
 Practice tests should be the cherry on top before you take the plunge (you should learn idioms, too).

-If you’ve failed a particular test more than, say, three times, and you have learned, reviewed and practiced the test then you may want to think about switching.
+If you’ve failed an English test more than, say, three times, and you have learned, reviewed and practiced the test then you may want to think about switching.
 If the essay topic in the IELTS threw you, and you are more comfortable with your medical topics because you’re a nurse, then the OET is probably a better choice.
 If you suffered anxiety in the OET speaking and you’d feel more comfortable talking to a computer, then switch to the PET or TOEFL.

 Check out www.e2language.com for online preparation courses that are effective, enjoyable and convenient.